Two engineering technology programs receive ABET accreditation

 ABET is a nonprofit, nongovernmental organization of technical professionals that accredits higher education programs in engineering and engineering technology, applied science, and computing.
 It is recognized as the worldwide leader in quality assurance for programs in those disciplines.

-“It is expected that this accreditation will enable the first step in the journey toward an engineering career for many graduates,” said Dr. Venu Dasigi, interim dean of the College of Technology, Architecture, and Applied Engineering.
+“It is expected that this accreditation will enable the first step in the journey toward an engineering career for many graduates,” said Dr. Venu Dasigi, Dean, Interim of the College of Technology, Architecture, and Applied Engineering.

 "As somebody involved in the accreditation process for programs at other universities across the country and abroad, I can say that the accreditation criteria not only focus on ensuring high quality of our programs today, but are designed to ensure that we routinely assess and continuously improve our programs on an ongoing basis into the future, as well,” Dasigi said.
 “The faculty and staff are proud to serve our students, our graduates, and the industry through our high quality programs, reflected by this recent ABET accreditation."